 Pastor Anthony, seen here with Lulu Uganda National Director Mommy Esther, is receiving a micro-investment which assists him in caring for his side-business of raising livestock (see below).

 In South Sudan, we are partnering with Pastor Santos (far right), the first pastor to found a church in the refugee camps in Adjumani.
 We are helping him to restore his church (destroyed in a windstorm), as well as supplying Bibles for cell group ministry and resources for crusades, in addition to working with him to assist other churches both in the camps and in South Sudan.

 Caring for Congregations & Communities

-Once the pastor’s family has been equipped through a micro-investment, he’s then able to care for his congregation — as his own life is a testimony to the Lord’s provision and care, this often provides him with the respect needed to care for his church.
+Once the pastor’s family has been equipped through a micro-investment, he’s then able to care for his congregation — his own life now serving as a testimony to the Lord’s provision and care.
 See below for examples on how pastors are equipping their congregations in various countries.